-Basic Idea: to represent Kripke structures by using boolean functions:
+Basic Idea: represent Kripke structures by using boolean functions:

-- 1. sets of states (as well as relations) are represented by their characteristic function: $x \in S \Leftrightarrow c_S(x)$ =True - 2.
-Model Checking problems (such as reachability) solved by working on set of states, manipulating their charactheristic functions. - 3.
-Set of states satisfying a formula of a temporal logic are characterized as the fixpoint of a monotone operator.
+- 1. sets of states (as well as relations) are represented by their characteristic function: $x \in S \iff c_S(x)$ =True - 2.
+Model Checking problems (such as reachability) solved by working on set of states, manipulating their charactheristic functions - 3.
+Set of states satisfying a given temporal logic formula are characterized as the fixpoint of some monotone operator.